danielyxie/bitburner/markdown/bitburner.tix.getmaxshares.md

 ## TIX.getMaxShares() method

-Returns the maximum number of shares that the stock has.
-This is the maximum amount of the stock that can be purchased in both the Long and Short positions combined.
+Returns the maximum number of shares of a stock.

 <b>Signature:</b>